daver64/rcompute/README.md

 # rcompute

-A minimal, STB-style single-header library for OpenGL compute shaders.
+A lightweight, STB-style single-header library for OpenGL compute shaders.
+Write GPU-accelerated compute programs with minimal boilerplate—just drop in the header and start dispatching work to the GPU.

 ## Features